A CLI, three SDKs, one canonical run format. Ship an attested score in about three minutes.

 # }

 Free to sign up.
-Email verification only — no card on signup, no activation fee, no subscription.
+Email verification only, no card on signup, no activation fee, no subscription.
 Drop your email at /submit and we mail you a bl_live_… Bearer key.
-Your first attested test is on us.
+Load credits when you're ready to sign (packs from $25 / 6 tests).

 $5 per attested test.
-Top up whenever with a credit pack (up to 33% off volume).
+Top up whenever with a credit pack (from $25 / 6 tests, up to 33% off at volume).
 Two payment paths, same outcome:

 # Export the key and re-use anywhere